justicedemocrats/new-site/src/pages/issues/combat-homelessness-crisis.md

 ---
-templateKey: issue-fragment
+templateKey: ignore-fragment
 title: Combat Homelessness Crisis
 subtitle: 'Morally and fiscally, it’s better to house and help.'
 icon: /img/chemex.jpb
 ---

 Morally and fiscally, it’s better to house and help.